boundy99/Deployment-of-MERN-Stack-with-AWS-EC2-Atlas-Nginx-Namecheap-and-CertBot/README.md

 #### Note 2: In your package.son the build command should have GENERATE_SOURCEMAP=false and run the build command

+#### Note 2: If your React app uses an environmnent variable, because the build folder will need it make sure to create an .env.production.local which should contain the same information as your .env.development.local

 ```bash
 "scripts": {
         "build": "GENERATE_SOURCEMAP=false react-scripts build",